HMS Ledbury (L90): Background and preliminary movements

 The convoy now continued on its route, harassed and attacked at each step of its journey; it soon encountered submarines.
 One was forced to surface astern and it was sunk by a Tribal-class destroyer.
-A Junkers 87 dropped parachute mines, all of which fell clear.
+A Junkers Ju 87 dropped parachute mines, all of which fell clear.
 Twelve torpedo bombers approached from the starboard side but these were turned away by gunfire.
-At the same time, Junkers 87s carried out dive-bombing attacks, and HMS Indomitable was hit.
+At the same time, Junkers Ju 87s carried out dive-bombing attacks, and HMS Indomitable was hit.
 At 19:00, Force "Z", (the battleships, the aircraft carriers, and three cruisers), retired from the convoy.
 Fifty minutes after Force Z turned back, the convoy was in the process of forming two lines with the three T.S.D.S. destroyers ahead, and the remaining ships in their Anti-Aircraft stations in the column of the convoy.
 A signal, "Form two columns" was still flying, but most ships were anticipating the movement and moving to their new positions.
 Four minutes before 20:00, HMS Nigeria and HMS Cairo and the tanker Ohio were torpedoed.
 The convoy carried out an emergency turn to starboard, and most destroyers turned back to stand by the damaged cruisers.
-Ledbury was in station on the starboard side of the convoy - about half way up two columns roughly formed with HMS Manchester, HMS Kenya and HMS Pathfinder ahead.
+Ledbury was in station on the starboard side of the convoy – about half way up two columns roughly formed with HMS Manchester, HMS Kenya and HMS Pathfinder ahead.